tomayac/blogccasion/posts/2026/01/a-polyfill-for-the-html-switch-element.md

 [Vadim Makeev](https://mastodon.social/@pepelsbey),
 [Luke Warlow](https://toot.wales/@Lukew), and
 [Jeffrey Yasskin](https://hachyderm.io/@jyasskin) for their technical and non-technical feedback.
-Finally, huge props to
-[Barry Pollard](https://mastodon.social/@tunetheweb) for the performance tweaks to avoid FOUC.
+[Thomas Broyer](https://piaille.fr/@tbroyer) has been crucial for improving support on Firefox.
+Finally, huge props to [Barry Pollard](https://mastodon.social/@tunetheweb) for the performance tweaks to avoid FOUC.